davida26/davida26.github.io/_posts/2015-10-13-jQuery-Cheatsheet.markdown

+---
+layout: post
+title: Using jQuery to Change Elements and CSS
+---

 ##Using jQuery to change elements and css

 When I was first starting out with jQuery, I was a huge fan of the [jQuery Docs] (http://api.jquery.com/).
 It is a great resource to learn more about functions, how to use them, parameters available, etc.